doubleface/cozy-konnector-tutorial-techio/markdowns/cats.md

 There is also a third parameter, which is the options object.
 This options object can only have one attribute at the moment, which is `timeout` and this option can be interesting if your connector needs to fetch a lot of files and if the the stack does not give enough time to your connector to fetch it all.
-It could happend that the connector is stopped right in the middle of the download of the file and the file will be broken.
+It could happen that the connector is stopped right in the middle of the download of the file and the file will be broken.
 With the `timeout` option, the saveFiles function will check if the timeout is passed right after downloading each file and then will be sure to be stopped cleanly if the timeout is not too long.
-And since it is really fast to check that a file has already been downloaded, on the next run of the connector, it will be able to download some more file, and so on.
+And since it is really fast to check that a file has already been downloaded, on the next run of the connector, it will be able to download some more files, and so on.
 The timeout is given as a timestamp.
 If you want the timeout to be in 10s just give it `Date.now() + 10*1000`.
 You can try it ne the previous code.

 ## A final exercise